Wodie/p25link/README.md

 Modify the hosts.txt file with the Talk Groups you want lo add to the Scan list by setting the last field to a highest take precedence >= 1, 0 = No Scan.

-# Current users please replace your hosts.txt file with this release.

 # History

 # August 18, 2020.